By Ivan Meakins

 I love this story.
 It shows us how something as undesirable as a potato can be transformed into a royal prize, all by leveraging the power of the secret.

 But make no mistake.
 These same tactics work just as well on the modern man/woman as on the 18th-century Prussian peasant.
+You can use these tactics to create engaging content and pique your audience’s curiosity right off the bat.
 We only need to take a quick look at the science behind it to understand why.

 We are hardwired to seek out the novel